jahnavi-sh/Credit_Card_Fraud_Detection-/README.md

 This document is written to provide aid in understanding the project.

 Contents of the document -
-Understanding the problem statement
+1. Understanding the problem statement
-About the dataset
+2.About the dataset
- Machine learning
+3. Machine learning
-Types of machine learning models with examples
+4. Types of machine learning models with examples
-Machine learning algorithm used for the model - Logistic regression NumPy library
+5. Machine learning algorithm used for the model - Logistic regression
+6. NumPy library
-Pandas library
+7. Pandas library
-Scikit-learn library
+8. Scikit-learn library
-Exploratory data analysis
+9. Exploratory data analysis
-Fixing missing values in the dataset
+10.Fixing missing values in the dataset
-Unbalanced data
+11.Unbalanced data
-Undersampling
+12.Undersampling
-Train-test split
+13.Train-test split
-Model evaluation - accuracy
+14.Model evaluation - accuracy

-What is the problem statement for the machine learning algorithm ?
+What is the problem statement for the project?

 This project is aimed at recognizing fraudulent credit card transactions so that the customers are not charged for items that they did not purchase.
 Here, we will try to tackle many challenges associated with building a credit card fraud detection system.